mfactory-lab/ic-solana/README.md

 ### [IC-Solana](./src/ic-solana)

-A Rust library that provides the necessary tools for integrating Solana into ICP canisters.
+A Rust library that provides the necessary tools for integrating Solana with ICP canisters.

 ## Access control